pism/pism/doc/sphinx/climate_forcing/surface.rst

 - `\delta` is the solar declination angle.

 In short, `\bar S_{\Phi}` is a function of latitude, the factor `\bar d / d`, and the solar declination angle `\delta`.
-In the "present day" case both of these quantities are periodic (with the period of one year) and approximated using trigonometric expansions (see :cite:`Liou2002`).
+In the "present day" case both `\bar d / d` and `\delta` are periodic (with the period of one year) and approximated using trigonometric expansions (see :cite:`Liou2002`).

 .. rubric:: Paleo simulation

-Trigonometric expansions for `\bar d / d` and `\delta` above are not applicable for times far from present; in this case we use more general (and more computationally expensive) formulas (:cite:`Liou2002`, chapter 2).
+Trigonometric expansions for `\bar d / d` and `\delta` mentioned above are not applicable for times far from present; in this case we use more general (and more computationally expensive) formulas (:cite:`Liou2002`, chapter 2).
 Set :config:`surface.debm_simple.paleo.enabled` to switch to using the "paleo" mode.

 In this case